-Furthermore, such an interpretation orientation, in accordance with the sociopolitical context of the time, provides a breath of fresh air for the improvement of Muslim-Non-Muslim relations that are building a spirit of nationalism for the people of Egypt in facing the Western colonial government that is dominating them.
+Furthermore, such an interpretation orientation, under the socio-political context of the time, provides a breath of fresh air for improving Muslim-Non-Muslim relations that are building a spirit of nationalism for the people of Egypt in facing the Western colonial government that is dominating them.
 One of the political strategies applied by England, as mentioned in the social setting of this tafsir writing, is the policy of divide and conquer, especially between Muslims and Coptic Christians, and propagating that the resistance of the Egyptian people was driven by religious fanaticism, not national spirit.

 Such an interpretation orientation, in the opinion of the author, does not eliminate the original meaning or objective meaning of the verse, which is an external criticism of groups or individuals who have turned away from the essence of Islam and also a criticism of the People of the Book community due to their sectarianist attitude.
-The interpretation of the verse in accordance with its interpretation context or subjective meaning when interpreting Islam in al-Manar can still be controlled through its objective meaning.
+The interpretation of the verse according to its context or subjective meaning when interpreting Islam in al-Manar can still be controlled through its objective meaning.
 The author of al-Manar found the contextual meaning and used it as internal criticism of the religious practices of the Muslim community itself, which he considered superficial, symbolic, and sectarian.
-That contextual meaning applies to all followers of religion, including the People of the Book who are the target of the criticism in the verse.
-Because, as repeatedly stated by Muhammad 'Abduh, the mission carried by the envoys of Allah is the same, namely faith and surrender to Allah, faith in the Day of Judgment, and doing good deeds sincerely.
+That contextual meaning applies to all followers of religion, including the People of the Book, who are the target of the criticism in the verse.
+Because as repeatedly stated by Muhammad Abduh, the mission carried by the envoys of Allah is the same: faith and surrender to Allah, faith in the Day of Judgment, and doing good deeds sincerely.

-Based on the unity of religion in the aforementioned sense, the theological aspects of religion do not experience annulment (naskh).
+Based on the unity of religion in the sense above, the theological aspects of religion do not experience annulment (naskh).
 In their original condition, the theological teachings of monotheistic religions do not undergo changes, developments, or renovations.
 In other words, the mission of all religions brought by the messenger of Allah is the same.
-However, it must be acknowledged that the aspects of the syari'at of each religion undergo changes in accordance with the changes in cultural level and human readiness in accepting religious commandments, as analyzed by Rasyid Ridla when interpreting Q.S. al-Maidah, 5:48.
+However, it must be acknowledged that the aspects of the shari'ah of each religion change following the changes in cultural level and human readiness in accepting religious commandments, as analyzed by Rasyid Ridla when interpreting Q.S. al-Maidah, 5: 48.